Key takeaways:

 Sterilizing ingredient: acetic acid

-Over-the-counter (OTC) pain medications: acetaminophen or ibuprofen
+Over-the-counter (OTC) pain medications: Some options of these are acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

 Wear a bathing cap or ear plugs when swimming.